The Role of AI in Mental Health Care: Navigating the Future

 Increased Access to Care

 AI-powered chatbots can provide mental health support 24/7.
 These tools offer cognitive behavioural therapy exercises, mood tracking, and crisis support.
-Some people are finding this a valuable supplement to working with a human therapist.
+Some people find this a valuable supplement to working with a human therapist.

 Reducing Therapist Workload to Offer More Availability to Clients